 You may have seen this WaPo article on coronavirus by (Stevens 2020).
 (It’s the WaPo‘s most highly-viewed article, ever).

-Agent-based modelling is the easiest way to demonstrate how the feature film system works.
+Likewise, Agent-based modelling is the easiest way to demonstrate how the global feature film (aka movie) system works.

 `Agents’ in this model refer not to literary agents, but – to human agents with free will, namely: film Screenwriters and Producers, and also others in the Film Field (the Audience, which includes the critics, and film teachers).

 As per Csikszentmihalyi’s systems model of Creativity (1988, 1996, 2000, 2006):

 `For creativity to occur, a set of rules and practices must be transmitted from the domain to the individual.
 The individual must then produce a novel variation in the content of the domain, the variation then must be selected by the field for inclusion in the domain.’

 (Csikszentmihalyi 1999: 315)

 Another way to view this systems model of creativity – in terms of the Feature Film system:

 If we create an agent-based model of the film system using the above model, then we arrive at the following model: (this video below also explains a little more about what agent-based modelling is…)

 For more on Creative Practice Theory (which underpins the above agent-based model) see: Creative Practice Theory – What Is It?